 Is it illegal for California employers to use video surveillance in the workplace and monitor their employees?
 What about employers using hidden cameras and not warning employees about video surveillance?
 What about cameras in bathrooms or locker rooms?

 These are the questions we addressed to our Los Angeles employment law attorney at JML Law.
 In today’s world, an increasing number of employers in California are using video surveillance for multiple reasons, but mostly to prevent theft and violence, and monitor what their employees are doing at work to make sure that they are actually working and doing what they are being paid for (which, clearly, does not include browsing social media sites at work unless it’s part of the employee’s job).

-So when does video surveillance in the workplace cross the line and becomes illegal?
+So when does video surveillance in the workplace crosses the line and become illegal?
 What are employees’ rights to privacy when employers use video surveillance at work?

 An outdated (but the only one of its kind) survey back in 2005 showed that the vast majority of all employers in the U.S. admitted to using video surveillance in the workplace.
 And about 15 percent of those employers said they filmed employees to monitor their performance at work.

 If more than half of employers used video surveillance back in 2005, you can only imagine what percentage of employers film their employees at work in 2018.
 Whether or not video surveillance in the workplace is illegal depends on where the cameras are installed, what is being recorded, and whether the employee was made aware of the surveillance.